aws-solutions/performance-dashboard-on-aws/docs/installation.md

 If you wish to update the email template after installation, go to Cognito console.
 Click on the User Pool created for PDoA, then click on "Message customizations".
 Click on the "Email message" text box, enlarge the box, then make edits to the placeholder values as described above.

 You can also update the logo used by the email.
 In the email template, look for the text src="https://[your domain]/logo.png", and replace it with the link to your logo.
-You can also use the logo that comes with PDoA.
-To get the web address of that logo, go to the web address of PDoA in your browser.
+If you want to use the logo that comes with PDoA, get the link of that logo by opening a browser to PDoA.
 Right click on the logo on the PDoA public home page, and copy the link address.
 Paste that address into the email template to replace the placeholder logo.

 ### Adding Users